 sudo systemctl start kafka sudo systemctl status kafka

 All done.
 The Kafka installation has been successfully completed.
-The part of this tutorial will help you to work with the Kafka server.
+This part of this tutorial will help you to work with the Kafka server.

 Step 5 – Create a Topic in Kafka